 - Bachelor of Science Degree Open University

-Family Support and bereavement counsellor in a hospice
+Palliative care and bereavement counsellor in the Family Support team within a hospice

 Support Group Facilitator for national Breast Cancer charity

 Volunteer counsellor for a youth counselling charity